ndmitchell/hwwg/Steps.md

 The examples are deliberately concrete, referring to specific projects, to identify specific challenges.
 That will change before the end.

+To give specific instructions, I'm using the acronyms "MP" for minimal platform, "S" for Stack.
+I'm using "Win"/"Lin"/"Mac" when I have reason to believe the instructions are not the same.
+I've put things that suck in _italics_.

+## Get "Haskell"

+MP-Win: Go to https://www.haskell.org/platform/windows.html.
+Choose 64bit (_or 32bit_).
+Run the installer. _Modify your cabal config file._ _Start WinGHCi (let's be a little cross platform)._

-* Execute 1+1 in GHCi
+## Execute 1+1 in GHCi

+MP: On the console type `ghci`.
+Type 1+1.

-* Create a file HelloWorld with `main = putStrLn "Hello world"` and run it.
+## Create a file HelloWorld with `main = putStrLn "Hello world"` and run it.

+MP: Save file as HelloWorld.hs.
+Type `runhaskell HelloWorld.hs`.

-* Parse a JSON fragment in GHCi using the aeson library.
+## Parse a JSON fragment in GHCi using the aeson library.

+MP: `cabal install aeson`.

-* Create a new project depending on aeson.
+## Create a new project depending on aeson.

-* Run HLint over HelloWorld.
+## Run HLint over HelloWorld.
 Note that haskell-src-exts requires happy to be available.

-* Run Hoogle.
+## Run Hoogle.
 Note that network has a configure script, which may not always work on Windows.

-* Upgrade your version of HLint and Hoogle to the latest released version.
+## Upgrade your version of HLint and Hoogle to the latest released version.

-* Use a package directly from github that isn't yet released to Hackage.
+## Use a package directly from github that isn't yet released to Hackage.

-* Get a stack trace on errors for your project.
+## Get a stack trace on errors for your project.

-* Profile your project, both heap profiling and time profiling.
+## Profile your project, both heap profiling and time profiling.

-* View local documentation.
+## View local documentation.